 - 1/2 cup uncooked elbow macaroni

-- In a Dutch oven coated with cooking spray, cook the turkey, onion, celery and carrots over medium heat until meat is no longer pink.
-Add garlic; cook 1 minute longer.
+- In a Dutch oven coated with cooking spray, cook the turkey, onion, celery, carrots and garlic over medium heat until meat is no longer pink.
 Add the water, beans, tomato sauce, tomatoes, parsley, bouillon, oregano, basil and pepper.
 Bring to a boil.
 Reduce heat; cover and simmer for 20 minutes.